sdost/maze-generator-ts/README.md

 npm run build
 ```

-The built files will be in the `dist` directory.
+The built files will be in the `dist` directory and will be automatically deployed to GitHub Pages when pushed to the main branch.

 ## License